EPA Water Training and Technical Assistance Program

 The Training Specialists provide technical assistance in compliance with the Safe Drinking Water Act (SDWA) to small public water system personnel by working directly with them on-site at their system.
 Training Specialists assist in diagnosing, troubleshooting, and identifying solutions to operational and compliance-related problems using NRWA’s nationwide pool of expertise.
 Hands-on training is the most effective method to help staff and decision-makers become more successful operating their systems, and results in a better understanding of SDWA requirements.

-The EPA Water Training and Technical Assistance Program is designed to strengthen the technical capacity in small water systems, ultimately resulting in the reduction of the number of systems out of compliance with health-based standards.
+The EPA Water Training and Technical Assistance Program is designed to strengthen the technical capacity in small and disadvantaged community’s water systems, ultimately resulting in the reduction of the number of systems out of compliance with health-based standards.

 NRWA is proud to assist local communities in safeguarding human health and making America’s water systems sustainable and secure, while maintaining a strong partnership with the EPA.